fnmunhoz/neutrino-preset-prettier-eslint/README.md

-# Neutrino preset to integrate Prettier and ESLint in a friendly way
+# Neutrino preset to use Prettier with ESLint in a friendly way

-`neutrino-preset-prettier-eslint` is a [Neutrino](https://neutrino.js.org/) preset that integrates the [Prettier](https://github.com/prettier/prettier) formatter with [neutrino-preset-airbnb-base](https://neutrino.js.org/presets/neutrino-preset-airbnb-base).
+`neutrino-preset-prettier-eslint` is a [Neutrino](https://neutrino.js.org/) preset to use [Prettier](https://github.com/prettier/prettier) in a way it doesn't conflict with ESLint.

 ## Features

-- Zero upfront configuration necessary to start making your code prettier 💅
+- Almost zero configuration to start making your code prettier 💅
 - Turns off all ESLint rules that are unnecessary or might conflict with prettier (using [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier))
-- Runs Prettier as an ESLint rule, allowing keep the consistency across the team and the CI (using [eslint-plugin-prettier](https://github.com/not-an-aardvark/eslint-plugin-prettier))
+- Runs Prettier as an ESLint rule, allowing keep the consistency across the team and the adds the possibility to validate the format on CI (using [eslint-plugin-prettier](https://github.com/not-an-aardvark/eslint-plugin-prettier))
 - Format the code from the command line like `npm run format` (using [prettier-eslint](https://github.com/prettier/prettier-eslint))

+## ESLint preset

+This preset supports integration with ESLint through the use of any preset based on `[neutrino-middleware-eslint](https://neutrino.js.org/middleware/neutrino-middleware-eslint/)`, as for example `[neutrino-preset-airbnb-base](https://neutrino.js.org/presets/neutrino-preset-airbnb-base/)`.

+Just follow the Neutrino's documentation instructions for the chosen preset and after that, the instructions bellow.

 ## Requirements

 - Node.js v6.9+
-- Yarn or NPM client
+- NPM or Yarn client
-- Neutrino v5, Neutrino build preset
+- Neutrino v5
-- `neutrino-preset-airbnb-base`
+- A ESLint preset

 ## Installation

 `neutrino-preset-prettier-eslint` can be installed via the Yarn or NPM clients.

-Inside your project, make sure `neutrino`, `neutrino-preset-airbnb-base` and `neutrino-preset-prettier-eslint` are development dependencies.
+Inside your project, make sure `neutrino`, and `neutrino-preset-prettier-eslint` are development dependencies.

+As mentioned above you will need an ESLint preset of your choice.

 You will also be using another Neutrino preset for building your application source code.